FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 Test driven development, where tests are written before, and during code creation, is a good practice to follow to ensure good quality code.
 Writing tests afterwards can be difficult as it won't help you with code design as much when code is produced.

-Gui is often classified as untestable as there's few good tools to verify behavior when buttons and sliders are manipulated.
-And while gui can't easily be tested, the logic it is connected to, can.
+Gui code is often classified as untestable because there are good tools to verify behavior when buttons and sliders are manipulated.
+And while gui code can't easily be tested, the logic it is connected to, can.
 Splitting ui from from "business logic" is a good choice and highly recommended.

 Just like good naming is important for variables and functions, naming tests are too.
 A good test name describes what has been tested.
 This way, when it fails for someone else, they can easily see what failed.